Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

+While the UCCGSD {\it ansatz} includes all possible single and double excitation operators, it is anticipated that many operators are irrelevant for the unitary approximation of the imaginary time propagation.
+Hence, we consider to use only the fermion operators that appear in $\hat H$ to reduce the number of Pauli operators in the QITE simulation.
+This ``Hamiltonian-based QITE'' is in many cases nearly equivalent to the UCCGSD-based QITE.
+However, it not only effectively captures the symmetry in $\hat H$ by naturally avoiding the symmetry-forbidden excitations but also provides an opportunity to screen operators by removing excitations with small integrals $h_{pq}$ and $(pr|qs)$ below some threshold $\epsilon$, assuming that they do not play a significant role.
+We anticipate such screening may be beneficial for molecules that possess only approximate point-group symmetry, and especially for larger systems owning to the $1/r$ decay of $(pr|qs)$ in the localized orbital basis.

-Next, we assess the performance of a series of Fermionic-QITE models, and also the effect of truncating operators in the Hamiltonian-based QITE.
+Here, we assess the effect of truncating operators in the Hamiltonian-based QITE.
 We choose a distorted formaldehyde as our test case with the following geometry: R$_{\rm CO} = 1.205$ {\AA} and $\angle {\rm HCO} = 121.9^\circ$, and one of the CH bond bonds is marginally stretched by 0.01 {\AA} from the experimental value of 1.111 {\AA}.
 Therefore, the system has a $C_s$ symmetry, instead of $C_{2v}$ of the equilibrium geometry.
 We mapped the highest eight HF orbitals (with eight electrons) onto qubits.
 For the UCCSD- and UCCGSD-based QITE methods, the point-group symmetry was taken into account to make a fair comparison.

 Table \ref{tb:ch2o} lists the number of Pauli operators used and final energy obtained with each method.
-Given that the FCI energy is -113.540 654 Hartree, the UCCSD- and UCCGSD-based QITE methods are both accurate.
+Given that the exact energy is $-113.540$ 654 Hartree, the UCCSD- and UCCGSD-based QITE methods are both accurate.
 Although the former has an error of approximately 2 mHartree, it should be noted that the number of Pauli operators is about one third of that of the UCCGSD-based QITE.
-For the Hamiltonian-based QITE without truncation of operators ($\epsilon = 0$), both the number of Pauli terms and the final energy are almost identical to those of the UCCGSD-based QITE, as expected.
+For the Hamiltonian-based QITE without truncation of operators ($\epsilon = 0$), both the number of Pauli terms and the final energy are identical to those of the UCCGSD-based QITE (reduced by considering the point-group symmetry), as expected.

 The advantage of the Hamiltonian-based QITE is that it contains the information about the system such as locality and approximate symmetry.
 In the present case, the geometry is approximately $C_{2v}$, but because of the small distortion we have introduced, the $C_s$ Hamiltonian has several small terms that are not present in the $C_{2v}$ Hamiltonian.
 This is illustrated in Fig.~\ref{fig:terms}, where the number of terms in each Hamiltonian is plotted as a function of the magnitude of amplitudes.
 The total numbers of terms in the $C_{2v}$ and $C_s$ Hamiltonians are 1545 and 3057, respectively.
 It is seen in Fig.~\ref{fig:terms} that most of the additional terms in the $C_s$ Hamiltonian are small (with coefficients less than 0.005).
 These terms are not expected to play a significant role in the propagation and hence their anti-Hermitian operators are considered unimportant in constructing $\hat A$.
 In fact, if we remove these operators in the Hamiltonian-based QITE with $\epsilon = 0.005$, the energy remains almost unaffected although the number of terms is reduced by more than half (see Table~\ref{tb:ch2o}).
 One can further increase the threshold to $\epsilon = 0.01$ while attaining the 0.01 mHartree error.